-At Royal City, the health and safety of our campers is our number one priority.
-There are a number of areas we address to ensure a safe environment for all campers and staff.
+At Royal City Soccer Club, the health and safety of our campers is our number one priority.
+Learn the many ways we work hard to ensure a safe environment for all campers and staff.

-All of our camp locations have a substantial first aid kit to accommodate most situations at camp.
-This first aid kit is held by our onsite Supervisor but accessible by all of our staff.
-It is constantly replenished as supplies are used up.
+Each camp location is equipped with a substantial first aid kit to accommodate almost any camp related situation.
+This first aid kit is stored and maintained by our onsite supervisor, and accessible by all staff.
+It is replenished throughout camp as supplies are used up.

-With our campers being conducted primarily outdoors except during inclement weather, we ask that all campers bring and apply their own sunscreen.
+Our summer soccer camps are primarily outdoors (except during inclement weather).
+We ask that all campers bring and apply their own sunscreen.
 We will have touch-free sunscreen spray available on site if needed.
 Campers will be reminded several times a day to apply sunscreen.
 Where possible, we’ll also conduct some activities in the shade or under shelter.

-For the safety of all campers, we ask parents/guardians to sign in and sign out your child each day.
-If a camper wishes to get to and/or leave camp via walking, biking, bus, etc., they will be required to have a sign in/out release form completed by a parent/guardian prior to camp.
+For the safety of all campers, we ask parents/guardians to follow our sign in and sign out protocol each day.
+If a camper will not be dropped off or picked up by a parent/guardian and will arrive on their own (by bike, walk, etc.) we require a sign in/out release form completed by a parent/guardian prior to the start of camp.
 This form is also available during the online registration process.

 Our staff have a passion to provide the best possible and safest experience for your camper.
-Most of our staff have first aid/CPR in addition to other certifications.
-All staff must have a police background check provided before working at camp.
+Most of our staff have first aid/CPR certification in addition to others.
+All staff are required to complete a police background check and provide it to RCSC prior to the start of camp.